ibm-cloud-docs/containers/integrations-ibm-third-party.md

 Before you can create a VPC cluster, you must have a VPC and at least one VPC subnet that you provision by using the {{site.data.keyword.cloud_notm}} console, CLI, or API.
 You manage these resources in the VPC dashboard directly.
 When you create your cluster, worker nodes are automatically provisioned as [{{site.data.keyword.vsi_is_short}}](/docs/vpc?topic=vpc-about-advanced-virtual-servers) instances and you can view and manage these instances in {{site.data.keyword.containerlong_notm}} only.

-To add persistent storage to your VPC cluster, you can use the [{{site.data.keyword.block_storage_is_short}} add-on](/docs/containers?topic=containers-vpc-block).
+To add persistent storage to your VPC cluster, you can use the [{{site.data.keyword.block_storage_is_short}} cluster add-on](/docs/containers?topic=containers-vpc-block).
 The add-on sets up pre-defined Kubernetes storage classes, the storage provider, and the storage driver in your cluster so that you can provision {{site.data.keyword.block_storage_is_short}} by using Kubernetes persistent volume claims (PVCs).

 To secure your cluster network traffic, you can modify the default security group for your worker nodes.
 For more information, see [Security in your {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-security-in-your-vpc).